Gastric Bypass Surgery in France

 How is the Operation Done?

-The entire gastric by-pass or Mini Bypass procedure is done laparoscopically, where laparoscopes are used by the Surgeons to gain access through the abdominal wall through small surgical incisions.
+The entire gastric bypass or Mini Bypass procedure is done laparoscopically, where laparoscopes are used by the Surgeons to gain access through the abdominal wall through small surgical incisions.
 There is virtually no scarring.
 There are usually 6 small incision marks on your tummy.
 The largest one is about 1 cm.
 These marks will fade away over time.

-What diet restriction are there Following Surgery?
+What diet restrictions are there Following Surgery?